 While study after study has demonstrated a powerful link between childhood hardship and later anti-social behavior, only recently have there been studies comparing the frequency of negative childhood events in juvenile offenders with a broad, general sample from the Adverse Childhood Experiences (ACE) database.
 One recent study conducted in Florida showed a definitive link between adverse childhood experience and juvenile delinquency.
 The study was the first in the United States to specifically explore whether these adverse experiences was correlated to juvenile crime.
 The results were startling, especially after four or more adverse childhood experiences were reported, with 50% of juvenile offenders reporting four or more ACEs.

 The ACE database has been compiled as a result of a long-term collaboration between Kaiser Permanente in San Diego, California and the Centers for Disease Control (CDC) in Atlanta, Georgia.
 With over 17,000 participants, ACE sought to determine if a link existed between childhood trauma and health, social and economic consequences.
 The results were overwhelmingly conclusive: There is a powerful connection between negative childhood experiences and later risks surrounding criminality and other negative social consequences.
-This is important information to understand as a juvenile delinquency attorney in Garden Grove.
+This is important information to understand as a juvenile delinquency attorney in Orange County.